zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

   }
 </style>

-I've been using promises in my JavaScript code for a while now.
+I've been using Promises in my JavaScript code for a while now.
 They can be a little brain bending at first.
 I now use them pretty effectively, but when it came down to it, I didn't fully understand how they work.
 This article is my resolution to that.
-If you stick around until the end, you should understand promises very well too.
+If you stick around until the end, you should understand Promises well too.

+<span class="more"></span>

 We will be incrementaly creating a Promise implementation that by the end will *mostly* meet the [Promise/A+ spec](http://promises-aplus.github.io/promises-spec/), and understand how promises meet the needs of asynchronous programming along the way.
 This article assumes you already have some familiarity with Promises.
 If you don't, [promisejs.org](http://promisejs.org) is a good site to checkout.

-<span class="more"></span>

 ## Table of Contents